INL/BlackLab/doc/technical/design/plan-relations.md

 For example, to encode a tag `<s sentiment="happy" confidence="10" />` into a single term we can index this term in the `_relation` attribute:

-    __tag\u0002s\u0001confidence\u000210\u0001sentiment\u0002happy
+    __tag::s\u0001confidence\u000210\u0001sentiment\u0002happy

-So the "relation type" here is `__tag\u0002s`, from which the tag name `s` can be decoded.
-We keep the tag name as part of the relation type so it's always at the start of the term, allowing us to use a faster prefix query.
+So the "full relation type" here is `__tag::s` (consisting of relation class `__tag` and relation type `s`), from which the tag name `s` can be decoded.
+We keep the tag name as part of the relation type so it's always at the start of the term, allowing us to use a fast prefix query.

 After that, the attributes follow, in alphabetical order, each attribute name preceded by `\u0001` and each value preceded by `\u0002`.
 The alphabetical order is so we can construct an efficient regex to find multiple of them. (if we didn't know the order they were indexed in, we'd have to construct an awkwardly long and likely slow regex to find all matches)